kersorianek/mon-portfolio/_posts/2019-02-25-How-to-Prepare-Business-Case-Business-Analyst.md

    - How will it be measured?
    - Have you preferred the Measurement matrix?

-Once you have those details, you start working through and eliciting requirements.
-Yeah, there is going to be a lot of other features, and other enhancement that they may want as part of the project, but your number one goal should be to solve the problem that the project is intended to solve.
+After you have those specifics, you can begin working through and eliciting requirements.
+Yes, there will be additional features and enhancements that customers may desire as part of the project, but your primary focus should be to address the problem that the project is designed to solve.

-Creating a product that does not solve the project wastes tons of time and money and it, quite frankly, is extremely embarrassing, is just what every business analyst has gone through.
+Creating a product that does not solve the project wastes a lot of time and money, and it is also incredibly embarrassing, as every business analyst has experienced.

 ## What is a Business Case?

-A decision-making tool is used to determine the effects a particular decision will have on profitability.
+A decision-making tool is used to assess the impact of a certain decision on profitability.

-Ultimately, what that means is it's a document that's presented to decision-makers and it's giving them options and telling them 'OK, based on these certain actions, here's the cost-benefit ratio, here's the return on investment by making a decision one way or another.
+Ultimately, it is a document that is delivered to decision-makers and tells them, _OK, based on these specific activities, here's the cost-benefit ratio, here's the return on investment by making a choice one way or another_

-## Why it is used?
+## What is the purpose of creating a business case?

-A business case is used to identify and highlight **problems** or **opportunities** that a business can take.
-And then the different options they have and the recommended solution by the person that's creating the business case.
+A business case is used to identify and emphasize potential **problems** or **opportunities** for a company.
+Then there are the many possibilities available to them, as well as the recommended solution by the person building the business case.

-Ultimately, it's the **driver** of projects.
-Many companies will start projects solely from business cases that are written.
-So they make their employees write business cases and that gets put in front of a decision-making committee, a person, a group where they're saying 'OK, here's all the business cases now, on what ones make sense.
+Ultimately, it is the **driver** of initiatives.
+Many businesses will begin initiatives entirely on the basis of written business arguments.
+So they have their staff produce business cases, which are then presented to a decision-making committee, a person, or a group, who say, 'OK, here are all the business cases now, on which ones make sense.'

-Business case is really used to **convince decision-makers** of a certain course of action.
-So, a business case is done to **identify the problem**, layout potential **solutions** and their **cost** and their **benefits**, but the big thing is the **recommendation**, right, that person is driving and saying 'here is what we should be doing and here's how we should be solving this problem and we should be taking action to do that, and here's why so it's kind of almost a sales technique to sell the business and investing money into solving that particular problem or working towards achieving that particular opportunity.
+A business case is created to outline potential solutions, costs, and advantages for a given problem or opportunity.
+It's virtually a sales approach to sell the business and invest money in fixing that specific problem or pursuing that specific opportunity.
+The important element is the advice - that person is driving and saying, "This is what we should do."

-## When it is Used?
+## When is Business Case Used?

-There is two things to cover here.
-Number one, a business case is really done on almost all projects.
-The only difference is whether it is written or not.
-A business case is a kind of how you work through if you are going to move forward on something, you work through that decision process.
+There are two points to discuss here.
+- First and foremost, practically all initiatives have a business case.
+The only difference is whether or not it is written.
+A business case is a type of decision-making process that you go through if you want to move on with anything.

-The second thing is this is kind of obvious that the business case is done prior to a project.
-So there's no point in doing a business case after you are working on the project because the business is already investing in that particular project, but it's done early on usually to get funding, to get budget, to move forward, and actually kick off and square up a project to actually move forward and solve for that.
-So that's when it's done, that's when a business case is used.
+- The second point is that the business case is completed prior to beginning a project.
+So there's no purpose in preparing a business case after you've started working on the project since the company has already invested in it, but it's normally done early on to secure money, budget, move forward, and actually kick off and square up a project to actually move forward and solution for it.
+So that's when it's finished, and a business case is employed.

-Business Case is usually prepare to find out the following answers:
+###  A business case is often prepared to discover the following answers:
 - What are we trying to solve?
 - What are the different solutions that we could potentially use to solve that problem?
 - What's the return on investment?
 - What's the cost?
 - What's the benefit to be able to do that?
+- What are the risks associated with the endeavor?
 - And then, What's the recommended solution?

-Most of us do that in our head as we're working through and deciding if we should be moving forward on a course of action.
-But a business case is a formal document that's done because that document that's being created by a person that's not making the decision ultimately, so they're creating that document to sell the decision-maker on you know moving forward, one, taking some action and then two, taking action in the recommended way they want.
+A business case is a formal document that's created by someone who isn't ultimately making the decision, so they're creating that document to sell the decision-maker on moving forward, one, taking some action, and then two, taking action in the recommended way.

 ## Who creates a business case?

-Well, it's different per company and per industry and really per project sometimes and different companies will have certain departments or projects that need a business case, other times they don't.
-But in regards to who creates it, it can be a lot of different people.
-The most common people who create are business executives, so those are you know upper-level management.
-This could be VPs, this could be directors, business managers, so this is a person that leads a team.
+It can be a lot of different people.
+The most common people who create are business executives.
+This could be VPs, directors, business managers, so this is a person that leads a team.
 It could be a business analyst also because of the role he plays.
-So we can assume that we're creating the business case or at least we're helping create the business case so that we understand writing.
+So we can assume that we as a Business Analyst creating the business case or at least we're helping create the business case so that we understand writing.

-# 5 Phases of Creating an Effective Business Case
+# 05 Phases of Developing an Effective Business Case

 So there are really five phases to an effective business case and anyone can create a business case following these steps.
 These are as follows: